 - Networking - Establishing exchange of experience and information

 What our aims are

-- develop and advance cross-cultural and interdisciplinary training, academic programmes and research that add value to existing education, research and training responsive to a changing global environment
+- develop advance cross-cultural and interdisciplinary training, academic programmes and research that add value to existing education, research and training, responsive to a changing global environment

 - facilitate co-operation between universities and enterprises and stimulate exchange of information and know-how